Rosa Dubovsky

-Rosa Dubovsky (Роза Дубовська; 1885–1972) was a Ukrainian-Argentine anarchist-feminist activist.
+Rosa Dubovsky (Роза Дубовська; 9 January 1885 – 1 June 1972) was a Ukrainian-Argentine anarchist-feminist activist.
 Born in the Ukrainian city of Odesa, she and her husband fled the country after the Revolution of 1905.
 They moved to Argentina, where Dubovsky joined the Argentine anarchist movement and established anarchist women's groups, including the Emma Goldman Women's Library.
 A hatmaker and upholsterer by trade, she joined the Argentine Regional Workers' Federation (FORA) and organised working women at factories.

 Biography

 Rosa Chanovska was born on 9 January 1885, in the Ukrainian city of Odesa, then part of the Russian Empire.
 She was raised in a Ukrainian Jewish family, and spoke Ukrainian as her mother tongue.
 She joined the Ukrainian anarchist movement and participated in the Revolution of 1905.
 She secretly married the anarchist activist Adolf Dubovsky, without her parents' permission.
 Following the suppression of the revolution and a rise in antisemitic pogroms, Rosa and Adolf fled the country together.
 They first moved to Turkey, before splitting up.
 Adolf went to Argentina and Rosa went to France.
 There she learned French, and through her contacts with the French anarchist movement, trained as a hatmaker; within a year she became the head of a workshop.

 Rosa and Adolf Dubovsky reunited in Argentina in 1907 and settled in the city of Rosario, before moving to Santa Fe, where she again worked as a hatmaker.
 They quickly made ties with other Ukrainian Jewish emigrants, who taught Dubovsky Yiddish and Spanish, and the local Argentine anarchist movement.
 Dubovsky sought to integrate with the Argentine movement, rather than remaining within the Ashkenazi emigré community, and to break down the divisions between Jews and Catholics.
 She joined the city's anarchist movement and began going to their meetings and handing out their propaganda.
 She worked as the secretary of the Emilio Zolá Library, a local headquarters of the Argentine Regional Workers' Federation (FORA).
 She also held meetings and sheltered fugitive anarchists in her home, making it a target of police raids; she hid their anarchist literature under the kitchen table to keep them from being confiscated.

 Dubovsky organised anarchist women's groups.
 Before long, she had become a local leader of the anarchist women's movement.
 A collector of anarchist literature, she often lent out her books to poor women.
 This led her to establish an anarchist women's library, which she named after Emma Goldman.
 She organized working women at a match factory, advising them on how to carry out a strike action.
-She also attempted to prevent sexual abuse within the anarchist movement and reprimanded male anarchists for misusing the principle of free love to justify promiscuity.
+She also attempted to prevent sexual abuse within the anarchist movement and reprimanded male anarchists for misusing the principle of free love as permitting them to have sex indiscriminately.